neylsoncrepalde/mlflow-aws/README.md

 mlflow.set_experiment("EXPERIMENT_NAME")
 ```

 That's it!
-Now you have an MLFlow server running on AWS.
-If you need more computing power, you can scale your instance vertically
+Now you have an MLFlow tracking server running on AWS.
+If you need more computing power, you can easily configure a auto-scaling group within the service.
-(add more CPU and RAM) or you can save an AMI (customized image) and configure a load balancer and an auto-scaling group.

-Prof. Neylson Crepalde
+# To Do

+This is a work in progress so there are a few things we would still like to improve:

+- Put Aurora in a private subnet and configure routing.